Bobby Rowand

 Bobby Rowand (30 August 1906 – 23 February 1974) was a Scotland international rugby union player.
 He played as a Flanker.

 Rugby Union career

 Amateur career

 Rowand came to the High School of Glasgow in 1921 from Paisley Grammar School.
-He did not play rugby until his final year at the High School in 1922-23.
-However he was very athletic, breaking the school's 19 year old high jump record, represented the school in both the high jump and long jump, and was very good at tennis.
+He did not play rugby until his final year at the high school in 1922–23.
+However, he was very athletic, breaking the school's 19 year old high jump record.
+He represented the school in both the high jump and long jump and was very good at tennis.

 Rowand played for Glasgow HSFP, initially on the wing, before he found his favourite position at flanker.

 Provincial career

 He was capped by Glasgow District in 1929.
 He played for Glasgow against South Africa on 28 October 1931.

 He played for the Scotland Probables side against the Scotland Possibles side on 14 January 1933 while still with Glasgow HSFP.

 International career

 Rowand was capped by Scotland 7 times from 1930 to 1934.